Autism-friendly guidelines for visiting Amos Rex

 Someone from the museum staff is often standing or sitting next to the exhibition hall’s automatic doors in the lobby.

 The floor in the exhibition spaces is made of wooden blocks, which makes the surface slightly uneven.
 The purpose of the wooden floor is to make the acoustics better and the floor softer to stand on for long periods of time.
-There are also some metallic floor tiles that can make a clank -sound when they are stepped on.
+There are also some metallic floor tiles that can make a clank -sound when you step on them.

 As you enter the lobby, the first sliding doors on the left lead to the museum’s workshop space, called Studio Rex.
 It is open to everyone.
 The workshop has activities related to the current exhibition.

-In the room, there are chairs, tables and things to do, which vary according to the exhibition.
+There are chairs, tables in the space, and different hands-on activities that vary according to the exhibition.
 Sometimes the space is used for guided tours and workshops, but even at these times, other visitors are also welcome in the space.
-If there’s a tour or an art workshop going on, please let them work in peace.
-The space is divided by a partition, and the groups gather on the left side of the space when looking from the lobby.
+If there’s a tour or an art workshop going on in Studio Rex, please let them work in peace.
+The space is divided by a partition wall, and the groups gather on the left side of the space when looking from the lobby.

 The exhibition at Amos Rex changes about three times a year.
 For more information about the exhibitions, click here.